 Thorpe Acre Playgroup

 (name of provider)

 Date to be reviewed

-Signed on behalf of the management committee
+Signed on behalf of the provider

 Name of signatory

-Role of signatory (e.g. chair/owner)
+Role of signatory (e.g. chair, director or owner)

 *A Young person is defined as 16 – 19 year olds in our setting they may be a student, worker,

 volunteer or parent.
 A ‘Vulnerable Adult’ is defined as a person who is, or may be, in need of community care services by reason of mental or other disability, age or illness; and who is or may

 be unable to take care of him or herself, or unable to protect him or herself against significant harm or exploitation (No Secrets DoH 2015)